What is a Cohort Analysis?

 Like every other analysis, it also needs objectives that it can fulfill, and for that, the user must preliminarily determine the need to use.

 E.g., Find the revenue generated by a website or a complex issue like strategizing for improvement to the webpage using cohort.

 #2 – Carve out the Metrics that Associate with the Objectives

 After having the determined objective of the analysis, the user should look for appropriate metrics that will improve the success rate of the cohort analysis.

-E.g., number of retained customers, number of tickets sold, per-user fee generated, etc.
+E.g., the number of retained customers, the number of tickets sold, the per-user fee generated, etc.

 #3 – Determine if all Cohorts are Necessary

 If the study is about finding customer retention rate on a webpage, then the user should determine which customers to identify as a cohort between certain groups like old customers, new customers, one-time customers, etc.

 Once all the above steps are carried out, the user can start doing his analysis.
 He can find out how his webpage has fared in metrics like customer views, customer retention over a certain time period.
 During this analysis, the user should be careful in determining the actionable insights that are coming out of the analysis.
 The analysis will always show you what you want to see.
 Beware of holding any biases.

 Log down the results of the analysis in whichever form they are required, for example, charts, tables, summarized text, etc. A cohort analysis is very specific to its user, and hence its results should be properly (simplified) communicated to others.